 Nathan Feiles is an integrative psychotherapist and contemporary relational analyst in full time private practice in New York City.
 He works with individuals, couples, and groups locally, as well as with individuals nationally and internationally via online coaching.

-All forms of Anxiety, patterns of Relationship struggles, Depression and chronic sadness/low energy, specialized Fear of Flying method, Commitment difficulties, Infidelity (being cheated on, or cheating), Creative Blocks (for performing and creative artists), and coping with life with Migraines.
+All forms of Anxiety, patterns of Relationship struggles, Depression and chronic sadness, specialized Fear of Flying method, Commitment difficulties, Creative Blocks (for performing and creative artists), Migraines, and Infidelity (being cheated on, or cheating).
 See all other services offered here.

 Balanced Flying Method